Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 </Tabs>

-## ClientAttribute/ClientCallbackAttribute and ServerAttribute/ServerCallbackAttribute
+## Update ClientAttribute/ClientCallbackAttribute and ServerAttribute/ServerCallbackAttribute

 MLAPI currently does not offer a replacement for marking a function with an attribute so that it only runs on the server or the client.
 You can manually return out of the function instead.

 <Tabs
   className="unique-tabs"